- You have a right to a fair and equitable trial if you are sued or accused of a crime.

 For example, you have the right to know all the evidence against you before the trial begins and you or your lawyer have the right to ask questions to the witnesses of the prosecution.

 These are examples.
-There are more judicial rights.
+There are more legal rights.
 To find out more, please see Chapter 1 of the Charter of Human Rights and Freedoms